mistifyio/lochness/cmd/nconfigd/README.md

 The following arguments are understood:

-    $ kappa -h
+    $ nconfigd -h
-    Usage of kappa:
+    Usage of nconfigd:
     -a, --ansible="/root/lochness-ansible": directory containing the ansible run command -c, --config="": path to config file with prefixs -e, --etcd="http://127.0.0.1:4001": address of etcd server